keystonejs/keystone/docs/pages/blog/new-access-control.md

-import { Markdown, getServerSideProps } from '../../components/Markdown';
-import { Emoji } from '../../components/primitives/Emoji';
+---

-# A new & improved Access Control API
+title: "A new & improved Access Control API"
+description: "Keystone 6 has an improved Access Control API to secure your data."
+publishDate: "2021-9-6"
+---

 Securing the data in your Keystone sytem is one of the most important steps in preparing your application for a production deployment.

 To make this process simpler and safer, we've made some important changes to the [Access Control APIs](/docs/config/access-control) from previous versions.
 This document outlines the motivation behind the changes, and shows you how to update your existing Access Control functions to use the new APIs.